kawansoft/aceql-http/README.md

 See the www.aceql.com/pricing page for a features matrix that will help you to choose the right Edition.
 You may also find more detailled info in the [Javadoc](https://docs.aceql.com/rest/soft/11.0/javadoc/) and in the [aceql-server.properties](https://docs.aceql.com/rest/soft/11.0/src/aceql-server.properties) file.

-***Note that the Windows and Linux/Unix installers are unique and cover both Editions.***
+***Note that the Windows and Linux/Unix installers cover both the Community Edition and the Enterprise Edition.***

 ## Enterprise Edition Licensing

 When buying a license, the license is valid for one year for 1 up to 5 SQL database names.
+There is no limitation to the number of computers installed.
+This means you are granted the right to access each 1 to 5 databases from any computer.
+For example, the `"my_company_sales"` database may be accessed by AceQL from your test server, your pre-production server and your production server.

 If your need mass volume, please contact us at sales@kawansoft.com.

 ## Activating the Enterprise Edition

-Transitioning from default Community Edition to Enterprise Edition just requires a license file *after download and installation* described below:
+Transitioning from default Community Edition to Enterprise Edition just requires a license file *<u>after download and installation</u>* described below:

 1. Get a Trial License File at www.aceql.com/aceql-trial or buy one on our [Online Shop](https://download.aceql.com/shop).
 2. You will receive per email the license file.
-3. Install the received `aceql-license-key.txt` license file in the the `<Installation Directory>/lib-server/` subdirectory.
+3. Install the received `aceql-license-key.txt` license file in the :
+   1. Windows : `<Installation Directory>/AceQL/lib-server/` subdirectory.
+   2. Linux/Unix : `<Installation Directory>/lib-server/` subdirectory.

 4. Restart the AceQL Server.

 # Download and Installation

 ## Linux / Unix Installation

+The Linux/Unix installer is common for both Community and Enterprise Editions.

 Open a terminal and download with Wget.